 Barry Brown & Sons Tanks are…

-Known for faster cooling through chilled water jacket
+Known for faster cooling through a chilled water jacket

 Compliant with dairy company cooling performance tests

 Supplied with service back-up second to none